Ipstenu/dreamspeed/readme.txt

 # Find `example.com/wp-content/uploads/`
 # Replace with `bucketname.objects.cdn.dream.io/wp-content/uploads/`

+<strong>I'm tired of this plugin.
+How do I go back?</strong>

+I'm sad to see you go, but I understand.
+Right now you'll need to do the following:

+1. Deactivate the plugin
+2. search/replace your content for your DreamSpeed URLs and change it back to local

+For example, if your DreamSpeed URL was `example.objects.cdn.dream.io` and your site is `example.com` then you could use WP-CLI to do this:

+`wp search-replace example.objects.cdn.dream.io example.com --dry-run`

+If that looked 'about right' then run it again without the dry-run flag.
+I recommend making a DB backup first (`wp db export	`).
+Keep in mind, if you changed up where it saves images and it wasn't in wp-content, you may need to be more precise with your changes.

 = Errors, Bugs, and Weird Stuff =

 <strong>Why, when my URLs changed to the CDN, are they all broken images?</strong>